Showing posts with label Thi. Janaki Raman. Show all posts

 “O.K”

 “Some amount of thousand rupees will be in balance.
 I dreamt living in the fantasy of visiting Kashi with that amount.
 It didn’t also happen.
-You and your wife go to Kashi, and bath in Ganga bearing me in your hearts.
-And, you can use that amount for travel expenses in train and other lodging requirements.
+You and your wife go to Kashi and bathe in Ganga, bearing me in your hearts.
+And you can use that amount for travel expenses in train and other lodging requirements.
 You must not bear a penny of expenses from your pocket.”

-Next day, there reduced the total count of my family by one.
-‘Is it for what you were born, lived and died meaninglessly, just to pay off the debt you husband had left?’
+The next day, there reduced the total count of my family by one.
+‘Is it for what you were born, lived, and died meaninglessly, just to pay off the debt your husband had left?’

 “Mama”